spotflow-io/code-samples/SECURITY.md

 # Security Policy

+## Reporting a Vulnerability

-For reporting security vulnerabilities, please do not use GitHub issues in this repository which are public.
-Disclosing a vulnerability publicly might lead to situation when the vulnerability is widely known but no fix is yet available, thus harming other users.
-Instead, please disclose the vulnerability privately according guideline in [Spotflow's company security policy](https://github.com/spotflow-io/security).
+If a newly discovered vulnerability or security issue is discovered, we kindly ask our users and security researchers to disclose it privately and securely via the [GitHub Security Advisories (GHSA)](https://github.com/spotflow-io/code-samples/security/advisories/new) feature on this repository.
+Please do not report vulnerabilities via GitHub issues or other public channels.
+Disclosing a vulnerability publicly might lead to a situation where a vulnerability is widely known, but no fix is yet available, thus harming other users.

+Alternatively, the report can be sent via email to `security@spotflow.io`.
+However, we prefer GHSA for security reasons.

-Ultimately, all vulnerability will be made public and the reporter will be properly credited for the discovery but not before a fix is available.
+Ultimately, we will publish all vulnerabilities publicly and credit the reporter appropriately for the discovery, but only after a fix is available.

+## Bug Bounty Programs

+Currently, we are not running any bug bounty programs.